PRBonn/SHINE_mapping/README.md

 ## Acknowledgment
 This work has partially been funded by the European Union’s HORIZON programme under grant agreement No 101070405 (DigiForest) and grant agreement No 101017008 (Harmony).

-Additional, we thank greatly for the authors of the following opensource projects:
+Additionally, we thank greatly for the authors of the following opensource projects:

 - [NGLOD](https://github.com/nv-tlabs/nglod) (octree based hierarchical feature structure built based on [kaolin](https://kaolin.readthedocs.io/en/latest/index.html))
 - [VDBFusion](https://github.com/PRBonn/vdbfusion) (comparison baseline)